Dechrissen/subregular-learning/README.md

 ### Adding new languages

 `/src/subreglib` contains `.plebby` files which can be used with `plebby` which is included in [The Language Toolkit](https://github.com/vvulpes0/Language-Toolkit-2) by Dakotah Lambert.
 Each file specifies the acceptors for various languages and, after being run via `plebby`, outputs `.att` files for each language.
 A usage guide for `plebby` is [here](https://github.com/vvulpes0/Language-Toolkit-2/blob/master/docs/plebbyGuide.txt).
+For more info about the organization of `.plebby` files for use in this library, refer to the README in `/src/subreglib` .

 ## Acknowledgements